apache/skywalking/docs/en/FAQ/v9-version-upgrade.md

 The query-protocol [metadata-v2](https://github.com/apache/skywalking-query-protocol/blob/master/metadata-v2.graphqls) has been used.
 The compatibility with previous releases is as below.

-## Compatibility from previous version
+## Query compatibility from previous version
 1. The query-protocol [metadata-v1](https://github.com/apache/skywalking-query-protocol/blob/master/metadata.graphqls) is provided on the top of the v2 implementation.
-   All query-protocol could be compatible with previous query.
+2. All metrics are compatible with the previous data format, so you wouldn't lose metrics.

+Notice **Incompatibility (1)**, the UI template configuration protocol is incompatible.

+## Incompatibility
+1. The [UI configuration protocol](https://github.com/apache/skywalking-query-protocol/blob/master/ui-configuration.graphqls) has been changed by following the design of new [booster UI](https://github.com/apache/skywalking-booster-ui).
+So, the RocketBot UI can't work with the v9 backend.
+You need to remove `ui_template` index/template/table in your chosen storage, and reboot OAP in `default` or `init` mode.
 2. MAL: [metric level function](../../../docs/en/concepts-and-designs/mal.md) add an required argument `Layer`.
 Previous MAL expressions should add this argument.
 3. LAL: [Extractor](../../../docs/en/concepts-and-designs/lal.md) add function `layer`.
 If don't set it manual, the default layer is `GENERAL` and the logs from `ALS` the default layer is `mesh`.